capstanlqc/omegat-guides/docs/_includes/omt-glos-ins.md

 ## Inserting glossary matches

-When you arrive in an active segment which contains a glossary term, the respective term is underlined in blue in the source segment.
+When the active segment contains a term that is in the glossary, it is _underlined in blue_{ .term } in the source segment.
-You will see the suggested target term in the **Glossary pane**, on the right.
+You will see the suggested target term in the **Glossary** pane, on the right.

 ![](../_assets/img/20_glossary_term.jpg)